Coppertone Ingredients

 Other Ingredients

-Additional inactive ingredients Coppertone adds depend on the product type and can include oils such as mink, jojoba and coconut oils.
-These work to further soften the skin.
-Adding vitamin E helps protect your skin and aloe provides a cooling effect.
+Additional inactive ingredients Coppertone adds depend on the product type and can include oils such as mink, jojoba and coconut oil.
+These work to further soften and the skin and add a nice texture to the product.
+Adding vitamin E helps protect your skin and aloe provides a cooling effect (See References 3-inactive ingredients).